szczyglis-dev/py-gpt/docs/source/indexing.rst

 .. note::
    RAG is also available in other supported workflows.
-The exact execution path depends on the mode: for example, Completion uses its LlamaIndex completion path, while Chat with Agents exposes the selected index as a RAG tool.
+The exact execution path depends on the mode: for example, Completion uses its LlamaIndex completion path, while Agents exposes the selected index as a RAG tool.

 Indexing files for RAG
 ----------------------